Ritiek/RelianceBroadband-Login/README.md

 # RelianceBroadband-Login

-Keep yourself logged in your Reliance Broadband with these scripts.
+Keep yourself logged into your Reliance Broadband with these scripts.

 ## Installation